vanhoangkha/Networking-fundamentals/Day51_DHCP_Snooping.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/33dfbb8b-2b78-4700-b4ab-0dd95fc03eed)

-DHCP POISONING (Man-in-the-Middle)
+DHCP POISONING (MAN-in-the-Middle)

-- Similar to ARP POISONING, DHCP POISONING can be used to perform a Man-in-the-Middle ATTACK
+- Similar to ARP POISONING, DHCP POISONING can be used to perform a MAN-in-the-Middle ATTACK
-- A *spurious DHCP SERVER* replies to CLIENTS’ DHCP Discover messages and assigns them IP ADDRESSES but makes the CLIENTS use the *spurious SERVER’S IP* as a DEFAULT GATEWAY
+- A *spurious DHCP SERVER* replies to CLIENTS’ DHCP Discover messages and assigns them IP ADDRESSES but makes the CLIENTS use the *spurious SERVER’S IP* as a Mặc định Gateway

 ** CLIENTS usually accept the first DHCP OFFER message they receive

-- This will cause the CLIENT to send TRAFFIC to the ATTACKER instead of the legitimate DEFAULT GATEWAY
+- This will cause the CLIENT to send TRAFFIC to the ATTACKER instead of the legitimate Mặc định Gateway
-- The ATTACKER can then examine / modify the TRAFFIC before forwarding it to the legitimate DEFAULT GATEWAY
+- The ATTACKER can then examine / modify the TRAFFIC before forwarding it to the legitimate Mặc định Gateway

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d0cd7a5c-9ff4-4ab7-bec6-4edec4ea2646)